Finiteness of hyperbolic entropy for holomorphic foliations with non-degenerate singularities: Introduction

 By solving heat equations with respect to harmonic currents, Dinh, Nguy\^{e}n and \mbox{Sibony} are able in~\cite{DNS12} to prove abstract ergodic theorems for laminations and foliations.
 This new approach enables them to develop an effective ergodic theory for laminations and foliations, and in particular, geometric versions of Birkhoff's theorem in this context.
 In two articles~\cite{DNSI,DNSII}, the three authors study a modulus of continuity for the leafwise Poincar\'e metric.
-More precisely, they show that it is H\"{o}lder in the case of a compact regular hyperbolic foliation, and H\"{o}lder with a logarithmic slope towards the origin in the case of linearizable singularities.
+More precisely, they show that it is H\"{o}lder in the case of a compact regular hyperbolic foliation, and H\"{o}lder with a logarithmic slope towards the singularities in the case of linearizable singularities.
 Somehow, their work on the heat equation implicitly studies the dynamics of foliations in a canonical time, which is measured by the Poincar\'e distance in the universal covering.
-From this viewpoint, they introduce a canonical notion of hyperbolic entropy and prove the following finiteness results.
+From this viewpoint, they introduce a canonical notion of hyperbolic entropy.
+Heuristically, this is a way to measure how exponentially fast the leaves get apart, with respect to the hyperbolic time.
+This definition is inspired by Bowen's notion of entropy.
+See Subsection~\ref{subsecentropy} for a more precise definition.
+The three authors are able to prove the following finiteness results.

 \begin{thm} \begin{enumerate}[label=(\arabic*),ref=\arabic*] \item \emph{(Dinh--Nguy\^{e}n--Sibony~{\cite[Theorem~3.10]{DNSI}})} Let $\fol=(X,\leafatlas)$ be a smooth compact lamination by hyperbolic Riemann surfaces.
-Then, the hyperbolic entropy of~$\fol$ is finite. \item \emph{(Dinh--Nguy\^{e}n--Sibony~{\cite[Theorem~1.1]{DNSII}})} Let $\fol=\plfol$ be a Brody-hy\-per\-bo\-lic \textsingfol{} on a compact complex surface.
+Then, the hyperbolic entropy of~$\fol$ is finite. \item \emph{(Dinh--Nguy\^{e}n--Sibony~{\cite[Theorem~1.1]{DNSII}})} Let $\fol=\plfol$ be a Brody-hy\-per\-bo\-lic \textsingfol{} on a compact complex surface~$\mani{M}$.
 Suppose that all the singularities of $\fol$ are linearizable.
 Then, the hyperbolic entropy of $\fol$ is finite. \end{enumerate} \end{thm}